MichaelHinrichs/FinModelUtility/README.md

 ## Credits

-- cooliscool, as their Utility of Time program was used as the basis for the OoT exporter
+- cooliscool, as their Utility of Time program was used as the basis for the OoT exporter.
-- @Gericom, as their MKDS Course Modifier program was used as the basis for the Pikmin 2 exporter
+- @Gericom, as their MKDS Course Modifier program was used as the basis for the Pikmin 2 exporter.

 ## Usage guide